Sony SS CS5 3-Way Bookshelf Speakers Review

 Now I know it can of course be argued that human hearing doesn’t exceed 20 kHz so a second tweeter that targets that might be pointless, but ehh..I don’t know.
 There has to be something to it because I was noticing new sounds that I hadn’t heard before.

-I mean for stereo applications they’re more than adequate, but if you’re planning on running these in a home theater then I’d still stick with a dedicated sub.
+I mean for stereo applications they’re more than adequate, but if you’re planning on running these in a home theater then I’d still stick with a dedicated subwoofer.

-The mids are really good though, with vocals coming in loud and pronounced.
+Carrying on with my Sony SSCS5 testing though, I noticed that the mids are actually really good, with vocals coming in loud and pronounced.
 This could be attributed to the optimized crossover which allows changes in sound and frequency ranges to be nice and smooth.

 In any case, sound quality is definitely there, and they really do everything you can ask for in a speaker.